LIS

 2. Wholesaler or manufacturer personnel shall accompany the personnel of the retail licensee during such business entertainment;

-3. Except as is inherent in the definition of routine business entertainment as contained herein, nothing in this regulation shall be construed to authorize the providing of property or any other thing of value to retail licensees;
+3. Nothing in this chapter shall be construed to authorize the providing of property or any other thing of value to retail licensees;

-4. No more than $400 may be spent per 24-hour period on any employee of any retail licensee, including a self-employed sole proprietor, or, if the licensee is a partnership, or any partner or employee thereof, or if the licensee is a corporation, on any corporate officer, director, shareholder of 10% or more of the stock or other employee, such as a buyer.
-Expenditures attributable to the spouse of any such employee, partnership or stockholder, and the like, shall not be included within the foregoing restrictions;
+4. No more than $400 may be spent per 24-hour period on any employee of any retail licensee, including a self-employed sole proprietor, or, if the licensee is a partnership, on any partner or employee of the partnership, or if the licensee is a corporation, on any corporate officer, director, shareholder of 10% or more of the stock, or other employee, such as a buyer.
+Expenditures attributable to the spouse of any such employee, partnership, or stockholder, and the like shall not be included within the restrictions of this subdivision;

 5. No person enumerated in subdivision 4 of this subsection may be entertained more than six times by a wholesaler and six times by a manufacturer per calendar year;

 6. Wholesale licensees and manufacturers shall keep complete and accurate records for a period of three years of all expenses incurred in the entertainment of retail licensees.
-These records shall indicate the date and amount of each expenditure, the type of entertainment activity and retail licensee entertained; and
+These records shall indicate the date and amount of each expenditure, the type of entertainment activity, and the retail licensee entertained; and

 7. This section shall not apply to personal friends of manufacturers, importers, bottlers, brokers, or wholesalers as provided for in 3VAC5-70-100.